1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Preamble

-- The use of authenticated SMTP for sending e-mails from your applications has many advantages compared to the standard non-authenticated PHP mail() function:
+- Using an authenticated SMTP server to send emails from your applications has many advantages over the standard non-authenticated PHP mail() function:

 - enhanced security,